PCOS or polycystic ovarian syndrome or polycystic ovarian disease is a name given to a hormonal imbalance which may present as following:

 How does PCOS cause Infertility?

 Simultaneous weight loss significantly helps in achieving results earlier with lesser dosage of drugs and injections.
-These women are also benefitted by antidiabetic drug called metformin.
+These women are also benefited by anti diabetic drug called metformin.
 It affects the way insulin controls blood glucose (sugar) and lowers testosterone production.
 It also slows the growth of abnormal hair and, after a few months of use, may help return of ovulation.
 Use of metformin along with ovulation inducing drugs have shown better results and higher pregnancy rates.